-Be careful about how you react to your dog's whining, though, and try to understand the underlying reason.
+While to a human it may seem like a dog is whining for no reason, the dog is trying to telling you something.
+Like barking and growling, whining is a way that dogs vocalize their desires, excitement, pain, stress, and everything in between.
+The question of whether or not you should respond to a whining dog depends on the underlying reason.
 Encouraging whining, even unintentionally, can turn it into a problem behavior, resulting in a pup that whines excessively.
-There are a few things you can do to calm the whining and maybe even stop it.
+There are a few things you can do to interpret the wining, calm the dog, and maybe even stop it.

 Why Do Dogs Whine?

 Whining is especially common in puppies because they're learning how to communicate their needs and wants.
 Young puppies whine to get attention and food from their mother in the same way that babies cry.

 It’s often fairly obvious why a dog is whining.
 It may be begging for a treat from your plate or asking to be let in or out of the house.
 At other times, the whining may not be so easy to decipher.
 In these instances, look at the body language that accompanies the whining to figure it out.
 There are a few common reasons why dogs whine, although they may sometimes overlap.

 Asking for Something

 If your dog wants something from you, like a walk, food, or a toy, it may whine in an effort to tell you.
 You may even notice its eyes shifting between you and the door or other desired object while it's whining.

 Attention-seeking whining may occur if you're doing something that doesn't involve your dog, like having a phone conversation with someone or focusing on an important task.
 It may also happen when your dog becomes jealous of the time you're spending with another person or pet.